survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 This works because npm adds *node_modules/.bin* temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.

-Task runners, such as Grunt or Gulp, allow you to achieve the same result while operating in a cross-platform manner.
-If you go through *package.json* like this, you may have to be more careful.
-On the plus side, this is a very light approach.
-To keep things simple, we'll be relying on it.

 T> There are shortcuts like *npm start* and *npm test*.
 We can run these directly without *npm run* although that will work too.

 T> It is possible to execute *npm run* anywhere within the project.
 It doesn't have to be run in the project root in order to work.